Craven Cottage: Establishing itself as a stadium

-Post-War
+Post-World War II

 It was not until after Fulham first reached the top division, in 1949, that further improvements were made to the stadium.
 In 1962 Fulham became the final side in the first division to erect floodlights.
-The floodlights were said to be the most expensive in Europe at the time as they were so modern.
-The lights were like large pylons towering 50 metres over the ground and were similar in appearance to those at the WACA.
-An electronic scoreboard was installed on the Riverside Terrace at the same time as the floodlights were installed and flagpoles flying the flags of all of the other first division teams were flown from them.
+An electronic scoreboard was installed on the Riverside Terrace at the same time and flagpoles flying the flags of all of the other first division teams were flown from them.
 Following the sale of Alan Mullery to Tottenham Hotspur in 1964 (for £72,500) the Hammersmith End had a roof put over it at a cost of approximately £42,500.

 Although Fulham were relegated, the development of Craven Cottage continued.
 The Riverside terracing, infamous for the fact that fans occupying it would turn their heads annually to watch The Boat Race pass, was replaced by what was officially named the 'Eric Miller Stand', Eric Miller being a director of the club at the time.
 The stand, which cost £334,000 and held 4,200 seats, was opened with a friendly game against Benfica in February 1972, (which included Eusébio).
 Pelé was also to appear on the ground, with a friendly played against his team Santos F.C.
 The Miller stand brought the seated capacity up to 11,000 out of a total 40,000.
 Eric Miller committed suicide five years later after a political and financial scandal, and had shady dealings with trying to move Fulham away from the Cottage.
 The stand is now better known as the Riverside Stand.

 On Boxing Day 1963, Craven Cottage was the venue of the fastest hat-trick in the history of the English football league, which was completed in less than three minutes, by Graham Leggat.
 This helped his Fulham team to beat Ipswich 10–1 (a club record).
 The international record is held by Jimmy O'Connor, an Irish player who notched up his hat trick in 2 minutes 14 seconds in 1967.

 Between 1980 and 1984, Fulham rugby league played their home games at the Cottage.
 They have since evolved into the London Crusaders, the London Broncos and Harlequins Rugby League before reverting to London Broncos ahead of the 2012 season.
 Craven Cottage held the team's largest ever crowd at any ground with 15,013, at a game against Wakefield Trinity on 15 February 1981.